 “I’m a one-woman show at the moment, but my family pitches in and helps.
 Still, this isn’t a sustainable business method.
 I’m constantly seeking innovative ways to streamline my business,” she says.

 The next step for Kula Organic is harnessing digital technology.
 Britton-Masekela’s passionate about the digital landscape and how agriculture can benefit from it.
 Her website will bring her online orders and she’s looking for efficient ways to make deliveries.
-“I’m learning ways in which technology and innovation can make a difference.
-Perhaps using Uber to make deliveries is one way of doing things differently, rather than hiring a driver and buying delivery vehicles,” she says.
+“I’m learning ways in which technology and innovation can make a difference,” she says.

 She’s also hoping that the youth become more interested in farming.
 “People generally look at just one side of the value chain – the actual planting – and don’t realise that there’s more to it than production.
 There’s marketing and sales, as well as constant new trends.
 People need to realise that they can use small spaces in their homes to grow their own produce.
 There are ways of growing plants like micro-greens using aquaponics and hydroponics which are more economical, because they yield more in smaller spaces, for produce like micro-greens,” she says.